Cannes Cruise Port Guide: 8 Top Activities for Cruise Passengers

 Cruise ships anchor in the Bay of Cannes and the port authorities provide the tender boats to transfer the cruise passengers to Cannes Old Port (Vieux Port de Cannes).

-Old Port is located in the city center, within a short walking distance from Promenade de la Croisette, Palais des Festivals et des Congrès and Le Suquet, the old town of Cannes.
+The Old Port is located in the city center, within a short walking distance from Promenade de la Croisette, Palais des Festivals et des Congrès, and Le Suquet, the old town of Cannes.

 Getting Around Cannes Port

-• Le Train du Cinéma (aka Le Petit Train de Cannes) is a small tourist train that departs from La Croisette (Palais des Festivals) and offers three different tours (History tour, La Croisette tour and combined) in 8 different languages.
-The tours cover the major city attractions including Le Suquet (Cannes’ old town), Rue d’Antibes, the Provencal market Forville, the beaches, Boulevard de la Croisette, etc. The duration of each tour is 1 hour.
+- Le Train du Cinéma (aka Le Petit Train de Cannes) is a small tourist train that departs from La Croisette (Palais des Festivals) and offers three different tours (History tour, La Croisette tour and combined) in 8 different languages.
+The tours cover the major city attractions including Le Suquet (Old Town), Rue d’Antibes, The Forville Market, beaches, Boulevard de la Croisette and others.
+The tour duration is 1 hour.

-8 Amazing Things to Do in Cannes Cruise Port
+8 Best Things to Do in Cannes Cruise Port

 Cannes is absolutely beautiful and worth taking a walk around, as all major attractions are located within walking distance of the cruise terminal.